 Kids who play games at home, indoors or outdoors, develop skills that help them in school and social situations.
 As you know, the health benefits of playing outside are unrivaled.
 Sometimes, all you need are outdoor activities for kids to participate in and have a good time.
-We’ve put together a list of fun outdoor games for kids that parents can use to motivate independent outdoor play.
+We’ve compiled a list of fun outdoor games for kids that parents can use to motivate independent outdoor play.

-Outdoor games for Preschoolers & Kindergarteners
+13 Outdoor Games for Preschoolers & Kindergarteners

 1. Colors and Shape Game

 Related Reading: Creative Indoor Activities for Kids to Have Some No-Screen Fun